garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 	- Appolo - 72k of memory
 	- more software leads to more threat surface

 ## Satellite Orbits 101

 [Youtube Link](https://www.youtube.com/watch?v=YJsmLlmCG9I)

-Location of launch site is often near equator because of rotation of earth is fastest at equator.
+Location of launch site is often near equator because rotation of earth is fastest at equator.
 Gives vehicles an extra push/thrust to for orbit
 - mountains and valleys affect the gravitational pull on vehicle

 Geocentric orbits

-eccentricies: share of curve
+- eccentricies: shape of curve

-periodic orbit: closed, repetitive
+- periodic orbit: closed, repetitive

-escape orbit: "open", uses planet's grav. pull to escape veloc.
+- escape orbit: "open", uses planet's grav. pull to achieve escape veloc.

-parabolic orbit: minimum energy escape
+- parabolic orbit: minimum energy escape

-hyperbolic orbit: slingshot, vehicle flies by a planet, uses its grav. pull to gain speed
+- hyperbolic orbit: slingshot, vehicle flies by a planet, uses its grav. pull to gain speed

-prograde - same direction as rotation of earth (moving to east)
+- prograde - same direction as rotation of earth (moving to east)

-retrograde - opposite direction (west), rare because this is more costly
+- retrograde - opposite direction (west), rare because this is more costly

 Low Earth Orbit (LEO) - <1240 miles, <= 128 minutes to complete trip around earth, ISS and many other satellites in this orbit, incl. weather satellites

-Medium Earth Orbit (MEO) - 1240 miles < x > 22,236 mi.
+Medium Earth Orbit (MEO) - between 1240 miles and 22,236 mi.
 2-24 hours, mostly populated by sats whos purposes are for communication and navigation (GPS, Galileo, GLONASS)
 	- geosyn. orbit is 22,236 miles; a 24 hour rotation will make the satellite appear fixed -> geostationary
 	- these are often linked to earth antennas (Satellite TV and radio)

 High Earth Orbit (HEO) - > 24 hours, satellite is slower than earth and appears like its moving west, but its not retrograde
 	- these sattelites are mostly to observe/research space, Hubble

 ## GPS Spoofing 101